- With .startup Scripts

 You can also add a

-startup: true key to the frontmatter of any Bunch to have it launch when the app loads.
+startup: true key to the frontmatter of any Bunch to have it open when Bunch launches.
 All Bunches with

 startup: true will be opened after any